 CSA Share Size Guide:

+Members can look forward to a delicious diversity of vegetables in your CSA share throughout the season.
 Here is a sample of weekly regular/large shares in spring, summer, and fall.
 Small shares generally provide 60% of the vegetables shown.

 The CSA project links the UK community with the Organic Farming Unit located at the UK Horticulture Research Farm.
 The CSA project is not a commercial farm and is not managed for profit.
 All financial proceeds from the sale of CSA shares support the production of food during the growing season and student educational activities of the SAG program.